SDK Overview

 Quick Start

-cd glyph-extension-template
+cd my-extensions

 npm run dev

+The CLI scaffolds a complete project with an example source.
 The dev server builds your extension on-the-fly and serves it at a local URL.
 Add that URL in Glyph (Settings → Extensions → +) to test live.

 Project Structure